Best in Travel is here! Discover 2025’s destinations

 What’s the best way to get around Portugal?
 All that depends largely on your own travel plans.
 Sticking to the main cities?
 Go for the train.
 Heading to the beach?
 The Vamus Algarve bus network has you covered.
 Exploring remote parks and nature reserves?
 You’re going to need a car.
-Below, you’ll find a run-down of the best ways to get around Portugal, along with some (admittedly subjective) guidance on transport experiences you shouldn’t miss.
+Below, find a run-down of the best ways to get around Portugal, along with some (admittedly subjective) guidance on transport experiences you shouldn’t miss.

 Enjoy the scenic journey aboard the train

 Portugal has a decent railway network that connects major cities and towns across the country.
-Although trains don’t go everywhere, journeys on board are affordable, comfortable, convenient, and often the most scenic way to travel.
-Trains connect popular tourist hotspots, including Lisbon, Faro, Lagos, Porto, and Coimbra.
+Although trains don’t go everywhere, journeys on board are affordable, comfortable, convenient and often the most scenic way to travel.
+Trains connect popular tourist hotspots, including Lisbon, Faro, Lagos, Porto and Coimbra.

 The country’s rail network is headed by CP (Comboios de Portugal), which has handy rail network maps online.
 They run four main types of long-distance service:

-Regional (R): slow trains that stop almost everywhere;
+• Regional (R): slow trains that stop almost everywhere.

-Interregional (IR): faster services that skip the smallest stations;
+• Interregional (IR): faster services that skip the smallest stations.

-Intercidade (IC): express trains that tend to stop only at big cities;
+• Intercidade (IC): express trains that tend to stop only at big cities.

-Alfa Pendular Deluxe: marginally faster than express trains and much pricier.
+• Alfa Pendular Deluxe: marginally faster than express trains and much pricier.

-Only two lines to Spain operate: the Celta, a train that runs daily between Porto and Vigo, and a line from Lisbon to Badajoz, where you can change to onward services to Madrid.
+Only two lines to Spain operate: the Celta, a train that runs daily between Porto and Vigo, and a line from Lisbon to Badajoz, where you can transfer to onward services to Madrid.
 There are no international trains in the south.

 Lisbon and Porto have their own urbano (suburban) train networks.
 Lisbon’s network extends to Sintra, Cascais, Setúbal and up the lower Tejo valley.

-Porto’s network takes the definition of “suburban” to new lengths: its network extends as far as Braga, Guimarães, and Aveiro.
+Porto’s network takes the definition of “suburban” to new lengths: its network extends as far as Braga, Guimarães and Aveiro.
 Urbano services also travel between Coimbra and Figueira da Foz.

 Take the bus to visit more towns and for getting around the Algarve